 Explore: What is a 0% credit card for?

 Keep in mind, you should always make sure you can afford to repay anything you spend on a credit card.

 When you buy something on a credit card, you're borrowing money that will need to be paid back within a certain time.
-This time period can vary between lenders, however most cards generally have up to 56 days to make a repayment before interest is applied.
+This interest-free period can vary between lenders.
+Most cards generally give you up to 56 days to make a repayment before interest is applied, as standard.

 Always check the billing cycle of your credit card to ensure you don’t miss a repayment as these can vary between lenders.

 Missed or late payments can incur a fee and negatively impact your credit score.

 Paying off the full balance of your credit card when it’s due can help you avoid paying interest.

 There may be the option to make minimum payments, but you should try to pay the full amount where possible.
 This is because anything left on your credit card, after you’ve made a minimum payment, may have interest applied.

 Some transactions carry higher fees, which may apply even within the interest-free period on purchases.
 These can include: